lastmile-ai/mcp-agent/examples/cloud/temporal/README.md

 # MCP Agent Server Example (Temporal)

-This example demonstrates how to create an MCP Agent Server with durable execution using [Temporal](https://temporal.io/).
-It shows how to build, run, and connect to an MCP server that uses Temporal as the execution engine.
+This example demonstrates how to create and an MCP Agent Server with durable execution using [Temporal](https://temporal.io/).
+It shows how to build, run, deploy and connect to an MCP server which leverages Temporal workflows for execution.

 ## Motivation

-`mcp-agent` supports both `asyncio` and `temporal` execution modes.
-These can be configured by changing the `execution_engine` property in the `mcp_agent.config.yaml`.
+When an mcp-agent server is deployed to the cloud, execution will be backed by Temporal workflow runs.
+Aside from `@app.tool` and `@app.async_tool` decorators (which implicitly create workflow runs in the cloud), mcp-agent also supports explicit Workflow and WorkflowRun definitions.

 The main advantages of using Temporal are: